awsdocs/aws-cost-management-user-guide/doc_source/reading-the-offer-index.md

 The offer index file is available as a JSON file\.
 You can read the file multiple ways, such as using a text program to read the JSON file or a program that parses the JSON\.

-The offer index file consists of two main sections: the metadata about the offer index file itself, and either a list of the services that AWS offers \(for the offer index file\) or a list of regions where a service is offered \(for the regional offer index file\)\.
+The offer index file consists of two main sections: the metadata about the offer index file itself, and either a list of the services that AWS offers \(for the offer index file\) or a list of Regions where a service is offered \(for the regional offer index file\)\.
 The information about an offer file includes the URL where you can download the prices and a URL for a regional offer index file for that service\.

 The offer index file looks like this: